 Lawrence Public Schools want to emphasize the learning goals behind the school board’s recent purchase of $3 million of Apple technology.
-“This is more than 1:1 and it’s more than just the device,” said Kyle Hayden, assistant superintendent of business and operations.
+“This is more than 1:1 and it’s more than just the device,” said Kyle Hayden, superintendent.
 “Our challenge is to commit to ensuring every child is future ready.”

 “This is about preparing our students with 21st-century skills and strategies so they can compete globally.
 It’s about ensuring that teachers receive the professional development and support they need to positively interact with students.
-It’s about our schools being creative and resourceful and engaging students through meaningful and relevant learning,” said Hayden, who will become USD 497’s superintendent of schools in July.
+It’s about our schools being creative and resourceful and engaging students through meaningful and relevant learning,” said Hayden.

 One of the school board’s goals during the 2015-16 school year directed staff to explore a 1:1 initiative: “to provide students equitable access to technology.”
 In March of 2016, the board approved a lease-purchase agreement with Apple for 5,000 iPads, 500 laptops and project management and integration support.
 The technology will equip each middle school student with an iPad, support the expansion of blended learning to an additional 125 classrooms districtwide, and provide devices for teachers and for student checkout.